 Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Kindergarten Standards 3 = Meets Kindergarten Standards 4 = Understandings Go Beyond Kindergarten Standards Written Conventions I can develop handwriting by accurately forming all uppercase and lowercase letters using appropriate directionality.
-(K.2e) The student does not independently form some uppercase and lowercase letters using correct directionality.
-The student independently forms some uppercase and lowercase letters using correct directionality.
+(K.2e) The student does not form all uppercase and lowercase letters using correct directionality with teacher support.
+The student forms all uppercase and lowercase letters using correct directionality with teacher support .
 The student independently forms all uppercase and lowercase letters using correct directionality.
 The student develops handwriting by legibly printing words, sentences, and answers and by leaving appropriate spaces between words.
 I can use capitalization for the first letter of a sentence or a name.
-(K.10d[vii]) The student does not independently capitalize the first letter of names.
-The student independently capitalizes the first letter of names.
-The student independently capitalizes the first letter of a sentence and of names.
+(K.10d[vii]) The student does not independently capitalize the first letter of a sentence and/or of names.
+N/A The student independently capitalizes the first letter of a sentence and of names.
 The student correctly capitalizes the first letter of a sentence or a name and the pronoun "I".
 I use correct punctuation at the end of sentences.
-(K.10d[viii]) The student does not use the correct punctuation mark at the end of declarative sentences with teacher support.
-The student uses the correct punctuation mark at the end of declarative sentences with teacher support.
-The student independently uses the correct punctuation mark at the end of declarative sentences.
+(K.10d[viii]) The student does not use the correct punctuation mark at the end of declarative sentences.
+N/A The student independently uses the correct punctuation mark at the end of declarative sentences.
 The student correctly punctuates declarative, interrogative, and exclamatory sentences.

-Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Kindergarten Standards 3 = Meets Kindergarten Standards 4 = Understandings Go Beyond Kindergarten Standards Oral Language Skills I can listen actively and ask questions to understand information.
-(K.1a) The student listens actively but does not ask questions to understand information. or The student does not listen actively.
-The student listens actively and asks questions to understand information but the questions are sometimes unrelated to the topic.
-The student listens actively and asks questions to understand information.
+Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Kindergarten Standards 3 = Meets Kindergarten Standards 4 = Understandings Go Beyond Kindergarten Standards Oral Language Skills l can listen actively and ask questions to understand information.
+(K.1a) The student does not listen actively and ask questions to understand information.
+N/A The student listens actively and asks questions to understand information.
 The student listens actively and asks relevant questions to clarify information.
 I can answer questions using multi-word responses.
-(K.1a) The student does not answer questions using brief responses.
-The student answers questions using brief responses.
-The student answers questions using multiword responses.
+(K.1a) The student does not answer questions using multiword responses.
+N/A The student answers questions using multiword responses.
 The student answers questions in complete sentences using multiword responses.
 I can restate and follow oral directions that involve a sequence of actions.
-(K.1b) The student follows and restates only singular instructions consistently or The student does nott follow and restate instructions.
-The student follows but does not restate instructions which involve a sequence of actions.
-The student follows and restates instructions which involve a sequence of actions.
+(K.1b) The student does not follow and restate instructions which involve a sequence of actions.
+N/A The student follows and restates instructions which involve a sequence of actions.
 The student follows, restates, and creates instructions which involve a sequence of actions.
 I can speak clearly to share information and ideas about a topic.
-(K.1c) The student does not clearly share information about a topic or rarely follows the conventions of language.
-The student clearly shares information about a topic but does not consistently follow the conventions of language.
-The student clearly shares information about a topic using the conventions of language.
+(K.1c) The student does not speak clearly to share information about a topic using the conventions of language.
+N/A The student clearly shares information about a topic using the conventions of language.
 The student clearly shares information about a topic using an appropriate pace and the conventions of language.
 I can use common greetings and express my needs and wants.
-(K.1e) The student does not express needs and wants.
-The student expresses needs and wants.
-The student uses common greetings and expresses needs and wants.
+(K.1e) The student does not use common greetings and express needs and wants.
+N/A The student uses common greetings and expresses needs and wants.
 The student uses common greetings and introduces others, relates experiences, and expresses needs and feelings.